LunarG/gfxreconstruct/USAGE_desktop.md

                         vkAllocateDescriptorSets calls that failed during
                         capture (same as --skip-failed-allocations).
   --replace-shaders <dir> Replace the shader code in each CreateShaderModule
-                        with the contents of the file <dir>/sh<handle_id> if found, where <handle_id> is the handle id of the vkCreateShaderModule call.
-Also see gfxrecon-extract.
+                        with the contents of the file <dir>/sh<handle_id> if found, where
+                        <handle_id> is the handle id of the CreateShaderModule call.
+                        See gfxrecon-extract.
   --opcd                Omit pipeline cache data from calls to
                         vkCreatePipelineCache (same as --omit-pipeline-cache-data).
   --wsi <platform>      Force replay to use the specified wsi platform.
+                        Available platforms are: auto,win32,xcb,wayland -s                    Synchronize after each queue submission with vkQueueWaitIdle (same as --sync).
-                        Available platforms are: auto,win32,xcb,wayland -m <mode>             Enable memory translation for replay on GPUs with memory types that are not compatible with the capture GPU's memory types.
+  -m <mode>             Enable memory translation for replay on GPUs with memory
+                        types that are not compatible with the capture GPU's memory types.
 Available modes are: